aeternity/aesophia/docs/sophia_stdlib.md

 ```

 Note: on-chain there is a maximum length enforced for `DataPt`, it is 1024 bytes.
-Sophia itself does _not_ enforce this.
+Sophia itself does _not_ check for this.

 #### Functions